yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/interviews/swe-interview.md

     return arr
 ```

+### Tips and Tricks

+- Make sure you are certain and aware of the problem statement and that you are dealing with a sorting problem
+- Wrtie sorting from scratch or from using builty-in sorting algorithms with multiple toolkits in your pocket
+- Know not the basic sorting algorithms such as bubble sort, quick sort, and merge sort, but also know the unconventional ones such as radix sort, and bucket sort.

 ### More in Sorting

 Sorting is fundamental in algorithmic design, impacting data organization and processing efficiency.
 Key considerations include: